 And the sad truth Shawn tackles is exactly what most men hear when trying to ask for any emotional help.
 This is probably a factor in why men don’t often report their mental health issues.

-Shawn even tries going down that route by looking through his phone because he doesn’t want to be alone.
+Shawn Mendes even tries going down that route by looking through his phone because he doesn’t want to be alone.
 Yet he wonders if there is ANYONE that can help him.
 A game changer.
-“Help Me” shows that anxiety doesn’t care who you are, it affects everyone and anyone.
+“In My Blood” shows that anxiety doesn’t care who you are, it affects everyone and anyone.
 And ANYONE can need help.

 5) Unwell by Matchbox 20